 What can't you eat on the keto diet?

-Although carbohydrate restriction is central to the diet, recent studies have found that a more flexible approach (20-50g of carbohydrates) can still result in ketosis and weight loss, and may include more plant-based fiber derived from previously eliminated nuts and non-starchy vegetables.
+Although carbohydrate restriction is central to the diet, studies have found that eating 20-50g of carbohydrates a day can still result in ketosis and weight loss, and may include more plant-based fiber derived from previously eliminated nuts and non-starchy vegetables.
 This makes the diet less restrictive and more sustainable over time.

 Foods to avoid on the keto diet include: